Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: REMS Modeling Method

+Similar as in~\eqref{eq:SFTF_approximation}, the accuracy of the approximation in~\eqref{eq:SFFF_approximation} depends on the kernel~$\mat{S}_{\up{R}_\up{FF}}$ and the number of samples~$|\tilde{\Omega}|$.
 As with the receiving operator~$\oper{S}_{\up{R}_\up{RF}}$, when attempting to obtain~$\mat{S}_{\up{R}_{\up{F}\up{F}}}^\up{sampled}$ from simulation software, one encounters the problem that generating incoming converging spherical waves is typically not directly supported by full-wave EM simulation software.
-By applying the same approach proposed in~\fref{sec:obtain_s_R_RF}, the total electric far field can be expressed as
+By applying the same plane-wave approach proposed in~Section~\ref{sec:obtain_s_R_RF}, the total electric far field can be expressed as

 where~$\phv{s}_\phv{q}(\hat{\vect{r}},\hat{\vect{n}}_\up{p})$ is the complex amplitude characterizing the scattered electric field traveling in the direction~$\hat{\vect{r}}$, when the REMS is excited by a plane wave incoming from~$\hat{\vect{n}}_\up{p}$ with polarization~$\phv{q}$ and an (RMS) electric field magnitude of \mbox{$\|\phv{E}\|_2=\SI[per-mode = symbol]{1}{\volt\per\meter}$}.
 Continuing from~\eqref{eq:plane_wave_scattering_as_spherical_waves}, it was deduced by Saxon how the kernel~$\mat{S}_{\up{R}_{\up{F}\up{F}}}$ can be constructed explicitly.
 We adapt Saxon's construction formula~\cite[Eq.~21]{saxon_tensor_scattering_matrix_for_the_electromagnetic_field} to our framework to obtain { \arraystretch{1.2}